 Dosing Information of Glucosamine and Chondroitin for Dogs and Cats

 - Medication should never be administered without first consulting your veterinarian.
 The concentration of these ingredients in the individual product may vary with the brand.

-- For dogs and cats 10 to 25 pounds (5 to 15 kg), 1/2 to two capsules is recommended every 12 to 24 hours depending on the brand administered.
+- 10 to 25 pounds (5 to 15 kg) = 1/2 to 2 capsules are recommended every 12 to 24 hours depending on the brand administered.

-- For dogs 25 to 50 pounds (15 to 25 kg), 1 to two capsules is recommended every 12 to 24 hours depending on the brand administered.
+- 25 to 50 pounds (15 to 25 kg) = 1 to 2 capsules are recommended every 12 to 24 hours depending on the brand administered.

-- For dogs 50 to 100 pounds (25 to 50 kg), 1 1/2 to three capsules every 12 to 24 hours depending on the brand administered.
+- 50 to 100 pounds (25 to 50 kg) = 1 1/2 to 3 capsules every 12 to 24 hours depending on the brand administered.

-- For dogs over 100 pounds (over 50 kg), 2 to 4 capsules every 12 to 24 hours depending on the brand administered.
+- Over 100 pounds (over 50 kg) = 2 to 4 capsules every 12 to 24 hours depending on the brand administered.

 - Therapeutic effects may take up to 6 weeks.
-The duration of administration depends on the condition being treated, response to the medication and the development of any adverse effects.
+The duration of administration depends on the condition being treated, response to the medication, and the development of any adverse effects.
 Be certain to complete the prescription unless specifically directed by your veterinarian.
 Even if your pet feels better, the entire treatment plan should be completed to prevent relapse.